 The ESP32 modules have many more I/O pins than the more basic ESP8266 modules and as the microscope is used in our loft workshop having the external antenna would give a better Wi-Fi signal than the small PCB antenna on the ESP8266 board.

 The circuit contains the ESP32 module, a 3.3V power regulator and a logic level shifter.
-The proximity sensor module can run from 3.3V but after experimenting with the module we found that the range of the LED and photoelectric sensor was not good enough at 3.3V to work effectively so we decided to run the sensor at 5V and use a level shifter to drop the 5V down to 3.3V to work with the ESP32 module.
+The proximity sensor module can run from 3.3V but after experimenting with the module we found that the range of the LED and the photoelectric sensor was not good enough at 3.3V to work effectively so we decided to run the sensor at 5V and use a level shifter to drop the 5V down to 3.3V to work with the ESP32 module.

 A USB socket is soldered onto the PCB with the USB power and signal wires passed through to a 4-pin header which connects to the camera on the microscope.
 This allows the circuit to be powered from the same USB cable as the camera.
 The PCB files can be downloaded from GitHub, link below.